matibek/go-service/README.md

 	if err != nil {
     serverErr := core.Errors.NewWithMessage(err, "Something went wrong!")
     c.Errors(serverErr)
-    // Error middleware will send a response with 500 with JSON Body: {"error": "Something went wrong!"}
+    // Error middleware will send a response with 500
+    // with JSON Body: {"error": "Something went wrong!"}
-    // It also make an error log with stack trace return
+    // It also make an error log with the stack trace return
 	}
 	c.String(http.StatusOK, result)
 }

 ```
-- The response code for error `500` by default.
+- By default, the response code for error is `500`.
 You can change the response code by setting `HttpStatusCode` property of the Error.

 # TODO
 - unit test